 I nodded and tried to swallow the carbs swelling in my throat.
 I never understood why they waited to ask you how your dinner was until you had food stuffed in your mouth.
-I looked up to answer and my pulse surged.
+I looked up to answer.
 His chiseled face marked a sense of keen intelligence.
 There was something wild in him.
 It writhed underneath his tightly buttoned collar.
 He stared at me.
 Did he just lick his lips?
 I blinked and looked back at my plate feeling unexplainably dumb.
 He smiled and I swear I heard him laughing under his breath as he walked away.

 “And that was how I came to possess a yacht in the Virgin Islands,” my date rambled on.

 “Lovely,” I mumbled, forcing myself to pay attention.